There’s a Lot to Consider Before Starting a Cause-Related Marketing Strategy

 Over the past few years, people have become skeptical of companies that have pledged to donate a percentage of its sales to a cause.
 People have even grown wary of donating a dollar to a charity at the grocery store checkout.
 Why?
 Because it is simply going through the motions of being good rather than actively trying to make a difference.

 The genuine dedication the company has to its cause is what makes the cause marketing campaign successful.
 They began by sending shoes to children in Africa, but have expanded to helping them have access to fresh water, and even help with their sight.
-In the end, you can’t help but feel good about the work that the company does because you feel as though TOMS is making a direct impact on people’s lives.

-So, Does it Really Work?
+So, Does Cause-Related Marketing Really Work?

 The answer really depends on how dedicated your business plans to be in the partnership.
 A real, genuine effort to support a cause is a win-win situation for everyone involved.
 The priority should never be about making a profit but rather using your company’s influence to make a real difference.
 Consumers want to believe that there are wholesome companies out there that are in touch with the community rather than simply trying to make a profit.